MatteoMicozzi/thermostat/README.md

 - Thermostat starts at 20 degrees

+As a User
+So that a User have a room in a certain temperature
+I want a thermostat at a default temperature

 You can increase the temperature with an up function You can decrease the temperature with a down function The minimum temperature is 10 degrees